Technologicat/mcpyrate/README.md

 For [macro hygiene](https://en.wikipedia.org/wiki/Hygienic_macro), we provide a **hygienic unquote** operator, `h[]`.
 So instead of implicitly hygienifying all `Name` nodes inside a `hq[]` like `macropy` does, `mcpyrate` instead expects the user to use the regular `q[]`, and explicitly say which subexpressions to hygienify, by unquoting each of those separately with `h[]`.

 In `mcpyrate`, also macro names can be unquoted hygienically.
-Doing this registers a macro binding, with a uniqified name, into a global table for the current process.
+Doing this registers a macro binding, with a uniqified name.
 This allows the expanded code of your macro to hygienically invoke a macro imported to your macro definition site (and leave that invocation unexpanded, for the expander to handle later), without requiring the use site of your macro to import that macro.

 ### Get the source of an AST